 The Cartagena Protocol on Biosafety entered into force for New Zealand on May 2005, following New Zealand's ratification of the agreement in February 2005.
-The protocol regulates the trade of LMOs.
-New Zealand was already assessing products derived from biotechnology for importation into New Zealand on a case-by-case basis and ratified the protocol to be a 'good international citizen.'
+The protocol regulates the trade of "living modified organisms or LMOs".
+New Zealand was already assessing products derived from biotechnology for importation into New Zealand on a case-by-case basis. and ratified the protocol to reportedly be a 'good international citizen' to help achieve global consensus in this area.

 New Zealand is one of the few major agricultural exporters that are a signatory to the Cartagena Protocol.
 The GONZ tends to have a similar stance on issues in the Protocol as the United States.
-Both countries are concerned about liability and redress, handling, transport, packaging and identification issues relative to LMOs as well as potential conflicts with other international obligations.
-New Zealand plays a useful role in helping to shape balanced decisions at Protocol meetings.
+Both countries are concerned about liability and redress, handling, transport, packaging, and identification issues relative to LMOs, as well as potential conflicts with other international obligations.
+New Zealand aims to help shape balanced decisions at Protocol meetings.

-Many countries have signed up to the two new protocols and supplementary agreements: "Liability and Redress" and "Access and Benefits" adopted by the Conference of the Parties to the Cartagena Protocol in Nagoya, October 2011.
-New Zealand isn't a signatory to either agreement.
+New Zealand isn't a signatory to the "Liability and Redress" or "Access and Benefits" agreements adopted by the Conference of the Parties to the Cartagena Protocol in Nagoya, October 2011.